Cobra Learning - Virtual Classroom (YouSeeU)

 To add a file to use in the presentation space, click the Actions button in the bottom left corner of the Virtual Classroom space.
 Next, select Upload a presentation.

-You can drag a file from your computer into the uploading window or click on Click here for uploading to open a file selector.
-Files selected or dragged into the uploader will appear in a list of presentations with buttons to Show or Delete the file.
-The file most recently uploaded will automatically be shown in the presentation space.
+You can drag a file from your computer into the uploading window or click on browse for files to open a file selector.
+Files selected or dragged into the uploader will appear in a list of presentations.

 To navigate between uploaded files for use in the presentation space, click the Actions button and select Upload a presentation to return to the list of uploaded files.
-Then click the Show button for the file you would like to switch to.
+To return to the whiteboard function at any time, select the Actions button, then Upload a Presentation, and select the default.pdf file and click Start.

 To start a poll question, click the Actions button at the bottom of the screen and select Initiate a poll.

 Choose the poll type from the menu that correlates with the type of question you will ask.
 Ask the poll question and allow time for participants to respond.
-The poll question can also be uploaded and displayed in the presentation window.
+The poll question can also be uploaded on a slide and displayed in the presentation window.

 You can also create a custom poll type if needed.
 When Custom Poll… is selected, you will be prompted to enter polling choices.
 You may enter up to six answer choices for students to choose from.
-When finished, click Start poll.
+When finished, click Create.

 Participant Status and Settings

-Participants can raise their hands or share status related to their understanding of the presentation by clicking the Status button below the presentation space.
+Participants can raise their hands or share status related to their understanding of the presentation by clicking their name in the participants list, and selecting the Set Status option.

-This status will be displayed in the Participants pullout, in the circle to the left of the user’s name.
+This status will be displayed in the Participants list, in the circle icon to the left of the user’s name.

 As the Instructor and moderator of the Virtual Classroom session, clicking on a participant’s name opens a popout menu.
-Here you are able to open a private chat, clear the participant’s status, make the participant the presenter, kick the participant out of the session.
+Here you are able to open a private chat, mute user, make presenter, promote to moderator, or remove the user from the session.

 Instructors also have the ability to allow or disallow certain features within the Virtual Classroom space for students.
-To view which features can be restricted, click the vertical ellipses in the top right-hand corner of the screen and select Open settings.
+To view which features can be restricted, click the vertical ellipses in the top right-hand corner of the screen and select Settings and then Participants.

 You are able to lock students’ webcam, microphone, and ability to chat publicly and/or privately.

-The Closed captions overlay will appear within the Virtual Classroom meeting space; the user can resize and place this frame anywhere on the page.
-The instructor will identify the individual who will type the captions and advise that person to become the stenographer by clicking the Take ownership button.
+The Closed captions box will appear below the presentation window on both the moderator and participant screens.
+The moderator can identify the individual who will type the captions and advise that person to click the Take ownership button that appears below the captions box.

 Note:Only one participant should take ownership of the stenographer role.

-Once the meeting has concluded, click on the vertical ellipses and then select Logout to exit the meeting.
+Once the meeting has concluded or if a participant needs to leave early, click on the vertical ellipses in the upper right corner and then select Leave or End Meeting to exit.